Ai Accountant

 Cut off Testing Matters

-Focus on revenue or expense cut off at financial year end, handle post year entries correctly, and document FX or rounding differences.
+Focus on revenue and expense cut off at financial year end.
+Handle post year entries correctly and document FX or rounding differences.

 The Sign off Flow

-Preparer creates, Reviewer checks, Approver signs, ensure each schedule ties to trial balance and financial statements.
+Preparer creates, Reviewer checks, Approver signs.
+Ensure each schedule ties to trial balance and financial statements.
+No schedule should exist without this three step sign off.

 Your Reconciliation Coverage Checklist